segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 > Segment recommends that you disconnect Tracking Plans from Sources before you initiate a workspace transfer.
 Once the transfer is complete, add and reconnect your Tracking Plans in the new workspace.

 > warning "Sources can't be transferred to EU workspaces"
 > Though transferring sources to the EU workspace is not blocked in the UI, the transfer will not work as expected.
 This feature is currently unsupported for cross region migration.
-We recommend re-creating the source from scratch in the new workspace.
+Segment recommends re-creating the source from scratch in the new workspace..